 Live

-To run the application you need to install the Silverlight 4 runtime.
-At this time there are only beta developer runtimes for Windows and Mac available.
+To view the application you need to install the Silverlight 4 runtime.
+It's available for Windows and Mac.

 Press the "Save Snapshot" Button to take a snapshot and save it to a JPEG file on your harddisk.